What is SAGE Table?

 Can organizations and corporations hosts dinners?

 Our partners are important conveners in communities across the country, and we absolutely welcome the opportunity to grow our partner network.
 There are benefits to becoming a community partner according to how many guests you can host; find out more in our partner FAQ online.
-Event management software that you can access in early April will enable organizations and corporation to post public, private, and semi-public SAGE Table events.
+Our site enables organizations and corporations to post public, private, and semi-public SAGE Table events.
 There are three options:

 - Keep the event invite only;